-This is a whole day dedicated to you with chances for you to meet all the Senior Management of the University, grill them in the panel debate, and attend skill development sessions to help you to be a better rep and increase your employability.
+This is a whole week dedicated to all things reps!
+There will be opportunities for you to question Senior Management of the University in the panel debate, network with other reps and attend skills development sessions to help you to be a better rep and increase your employability.